Fronku/Attorney-Online-Vidya/README.md

 # tsuserver3

-A Python-based server for Attorney Online.
+A Python-based server for Attorney Online Vidya.

 Requires Python 3.6+ and PyYAML.